EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Deploying-domain-controllers.md

 1. Raise the domain functional level

-    > What is the highest possible domain functional level?

-1. Raise the forest functional level

-    > What is the highest possible forest functional level?

-### Task 1: Raise the domain functional level

-#### Desktop experience

-Perform this task on CL1.

-1. Open **Active Directory Administrative Center**.
-1. In Active Directory Administrative Center, in the context-menu of **ad (local)**, click **Raise the domain functional level...**

-    > The highest possible domain functional level is Windows Server 2016.
-The domain is already at that level.

-1. In Raise domain function level, click **Cancel**.

-#### PowerShell

-Perform this task on CL1.

-1. In the context menu of **Start**, click **Terminal**.
-1. Set the domain mode to Windows Server 2016.

-    ````powershell
-    Set-ADDomainMode -Identity ad.adatum.com -DomainMode Windows2016Domain
-    ````

-    If you receive an error message **Set-ADDomainMode : A referral was returned from the server**, restart both domain controllers and try again.

-    ````powershell
-    Restart-Computer -ComputerName vn1-srv5, vn2-srv1 -WsmanAuthentication Default
-    ````

-1. At the prompt **Performing the operation "Set" on target "DC=ad,DC=adatum,DC=com".**, enter **y**.

-    > The highest possible domain functional level is Windows Server 2016.
-The domain is already at that level.

-## Exercise 5: Raise the domain and forest functional level

-1. Raise the domain functional level

 1. Raise the forest functional level

 ### Task 1: Raise the domain functional level